 Òscar also attended the violin class at the Academia Duetto (Valencia, 1998-2001), studying with Vicente Huerta , professor at the Escuela de Música Reina Sofia, Madrid.

 In September 2006 Òscar was appointed General Music Teacher at the Yehudi Menuhin School , the world class specialist music school of international renown founded by Lord Menuhin, and of which the late Mtislav Rostropovich was its President, succeeded now by Daniel Baremboim.
-There he teaches harmony, aural, Music History and also conducts the school's Junior Orchestra.
+There he teaches harmony, aural, and Music History.

-He is invited regularly to teach at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005. .
+He has taught at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005.